Supernanny (American TV series): Format

 The show begins with a short introductory clip of highlights from the episode; after the title segment, Frost is featured riding in a London TXII with the vanity plate "SPRNANNY", where she shows a DVD player with the family's submission video.
 The submission video introduces the parent(s), children, with their ages, and in some cases other important family members, single parents, as well as the parents' occupations (including if one parent stays at home with the children) and the specific issues the family is facing including clips, concluded by a final call for help alongside a reassuring statement from Frost telling the family she's "on her way".

 Frost spends the first day in observation mode, taking mental notes to assess the situation and to devise a plan of action.
 If a situation is especially serious, she will point out the matter for immediate action.
 After the first day, she holds the parents' meeting (with clips showing the parents initial reaction), where she praises the family for their beautiful children and then mentions the problems noted.
 (Earlier episodes had the meeting at the end of the first day; later episodes have it the following day.)

 Frost then returns with tools designed to assist the parents in child-rearing.
 For example, if she determines that the children are misbehaving due to a lack of scheduled activity time with the parents, she will bring in a set schedule, customized for the family's needs.
 She frequently devises "house rules" for the family.
 Sometimes the rules are predetermined by Frost, and other times she provides a blank paper and has the family devise them.
 Frequent issues on the show involve discipline (as Frost does not endorse spanking as means, she introduces the family to the "naughty chair/step" timeout) and sleep separation.

 After a time, Frost leaves the houses to allow the family to implement her actions on their own.
 The parents' actions are still being filmed, and upon her return Frost calls another parents' meeting to praise them for doing well and/or show them where they went wrong.
 She then provides reinforcement as needed.

 The ending shows the family saying goodbye to Frost.
-Later episodes feature the family at a later time showing how well her techniques have worked, along with (after the credits, often featuring a blooper segment) a teaser segment for the next week's episode.
+Earlier episodes feature the family at a later time showing how well her techniques have worked, along with (after the credits, often featuring a blooper segment) a teaser segment for the next week's episode.

-Frost has called in outside assistance on more than one occasion:
+Frost usually does not call in outside assistance, however, she has on more than one occasion: